Adam Gotsis

-Adam Gotsis (born 23 September 1992) is an Australian professional American football defensive end for the Tampa Bay Buccaneers of the National Football League (NFL).
+Adam Gotsis (born 23 September 1992) is an Australian professional American football defensive end.
 He played college football for the Georgia Tech Yellow Jackets and was selected by the Denver Broncos in the second round of the 2016 NFL draft.
 He also played for the Jacksonville Jaguars and Indianapolis Colts.

 Early life

-Gotsis was born in Melbourne, Australia, to parents of Greek heritage, he was raised in the suburb of Abbotsford.
+Gotsis was born in Melbourne, Victoria, to parents of Greek heritage, he was raised in the suburb of Abbotsford.
 He grew up playing Australian rules football and supported the North Melbourne Football Club in the Australian Football League.
 At the age of 13, while attending Kew High School, his interest in Australian rules football had waned and his mother discovered a local junior American football club via a Google search, the Monash Warriors, that Gotsis and his older brother would later join.
 He recorded a team-high 12.5 sacks and earned league MVP honors in 2010.
 He progressed through the local ranks and eventually represented the Australian national American football team at the IFAF World Championship in December 2011.
 A month later, Gotsis signed to play college football for Georgia Tech and arrived in Atlanta in July 2012.